Here's what our alumni say about the program:

--Paula Curtis, Class of 2011, specialization in Japanese History/ Art History
+-Paula Curtis, Class of 2011, specialization in Japanese history and women's studies

 "My favorite aspect of the EAS MA program was its curricular variety.
 With its diverse course offerings in disciplines across the academic spectrum, the program suited my own interests, which are relatively varied as well.
 Not many other MA programs would have allowed me to study ancient Chinese music and politics of the developing world during the same quarter!"

 -Ken Marotte, Class of 2010, specialization in Inter-Asian politics

 “When people ask me where I am from, and I tell them that I moved to Ohio from California, I always get the same question, “Why leave San Diego to move to Ohio?”
 And I always answer them the same way, “Because the East Asian Studies program is awesome!”
 It was a big decision, moving halfway across the country, but I have never regretted it.
 I have found the program, the school and all the people—students, faculty and staff—to be wonderful.